-Know this, all the world’s successful people, regardless of area of concentration have dealt with failure and these same people have become the success they are because of their unwillingness to quit.
+Successful people have dealt with failure.
+Remember, these same people have become the success they are because of their unwillingness to quit.

 Regardless of the race distance, sometimes a little more patience is all that is needed.
 It takes time to make those kinds of jumps.
 It doesn't matter if you are trying to get from a 5 hour marathon to a 4 hour marathon.